EconomyLens.com

 Germany, Spain, and others are strongly in favor, believing the deal will provide a welcome boost to their industries hampered by Chinese competition and tariffs in the United States.
 “We have in our hands the opportunity to send the world an important message in defense of multilateralism, and to reinforce our strategic position in a global environment that is more and more competitive,” Brazilian President Luiz Inacio Lula da Silva said in December.
 However, France, Poland, and Ireland oppose it over concerns that their farmers would be undercut by a flow of cheaper goods, including meat, sugar, rice, honey, and soybean, from agricultural giant Brazil and its neighbors.

 The pact needs to be green-lit by at least 15 of the European Union’s 27 member nations representing 65 percent of the EU population.
 Italy is widely believed to hold the decisive vote.
-Having demanded and obtained a last-minute delay in December, Rome struck a more positive note this week, saying the accord offered “enormous benefits.”
+Having demanded and obtained a last-minute delay in December, Rome struck a more positive note this week, stating that the accord offered “enormous benefits”.
 Failure to sign off on the deal could spell the end of it: Brazil last month threatened to walk if the EU kicked the can down the road.

 Still, French farmers rolled into Paris on tractors, and their Belgian colleagues blocked major roads across the country in a show of anger against the signing on Thursday.
-Ignacio Garcia Bercero, a former top EU trade negotiator now with the Brussels-based think tank Bruegel, said the deal’s advantages were self-evident.
+Ignacio Garcia Bercero, a former top EU trade negotiator now with the Brussels-based think tank Bruegel, stated that the deal’s advantages were self-evident.
 “Even more important is the geopolitical signal of EU readiness to reinforce relations with Latin America,” he told AFP.
 “Failure to sign will condemn the EU to irrelevance and fundamentally undermine its external credibility.”

 © 2024 AFP